This is an original research work of author, published here; 22 November 2011, 8:26 am.

 Why should different baseline ends not introduce any error, to synchronization?

-I have shown that static earth effect is less than 1 pico-sec — special-relativity-effect is small and negative, compared to general-relativity-effect.
+I have shown that static earth effect is less than 1 pico-sec — special-relativistic-effect is small and negative, compared to general-relativistic-effect.

 Spinning earth effect being 1% order of static earth, and earth spinning speed being E-5 orders higher, than satellite angular speed, again the “1% general relativistic effect of 1 pico-sec” will preside over the special relativistic effect, of the satellite.

-So, the non-inertial-ness of earth, will be ~1% of static earth, which is 1 picosecond.
+So, the non-inertial effect of earth, will be ~1% of static earth, which is 1 picosecond.
 In other words, the total relativistic effect, of the GPS satellite, considering even earth-spin will be, within, about, 1-pico-sec.

 We need not worry about this.